 Members are encouraged to access the minutes of any Council meeting by emailing email@example.com.

-For any questions, please contact the 2017 UTS LSS Secretary, Marcela Malicka, at email@example.com.
+For any questions, please contact the 2018 UTS LSS Secretary, Wendy Yuan, at firstname.lastname@example.org.